tmelot2/coding-challenge-t/readme.md

 	- Concurrency 100: 7.7s, avg 1.10s
 	- Concurrency 200: 7.7s, avg 2.3s

 Notice that with 10 or 100 queues, hostname bucketing is the same, & round-robin is much faster, even at 10.
-It's also apparent that we hit a limit of 0.18s per query on average, based on the server-side load.
+It's also apparent that as concurrency scales up, we hit a limit on server-side load due to CPU, memory, IO, network, etc. More stuff is running at once, but the average time creeps, so the total time doesn't really change.

 ### Queue Decoupling